 Clearwater Beach in Florida has some of the nicest powdery sand in Florida and is a popular getaway spot not far from the Tampa airport.
 It’s an easy two-hour or less getaway from land-locked Orlando.
-This is not a long beach packed with hotels though, so it was a welcome addition when upscale Opal Sands Resort opened earlier this year.
-This high-rise with water views from all 230 rooms and suites anchors the southern end of this barrier island, with a great pool complex and a fresh sense of contemporary style.
+This is not a long beach packed with hotels though, so it was a welcome addition when upscale Opal Sands Resort opened.
+This high-rise hotel with water views from all 230 rooms and suites anchors the southern end of this barrier island, with a great pool complex and a fresh sense of contemporary style.

 The curvy building is striking, set at an angle to look down the beach at one end and offer panoramic views of the Gulf of Mexico from the rest of the balconies.
-It’s easy to navigate, with the lobby, gym, spa, restaurant, bar, and pool all on the same level.
+Opal Sands is easy to navigate, with the lobby, gym, spa, restaurant, bar, and pool all on the same level.

 One level down is a real beach bar where you can sit down for lunch or belly up to the bar to get a rum runner or a Florida craft brew.
 There’s entertainment here in busy times and a corn hole set-up for tossing a bean bag.
 The resort itself is situated over a rocky shore next to an inlet, but stairs lead down to the white sand beach.
 The beach leads to the pier and beyond, while a parallel walkway leads to lots of alternate choices for dining and drinking.
 There’s also a free trolley going up and down the strip.